 - The smaller portion of the tapered tube is at kept the bottom and the larger portion at the top.
 Water enters through the bottom and leaves from the top section of the tube.

 - A metering float is free to move up and down within the tapered tube as per the net fluid force acting on it

 - Fluid flow pushes the float to move up in the tapered tube as the upward pressure difference and buoyancy force by overcoming the gravity force

 - The float rises till the state of dynamic equilibrium of forces due to upward differential pressure and buoyancy, and downward gravity

 - The height of the float presents the flow rate.
-The scale (vertical movement) of float is calibrated in appropriate flow units (Litre/min).
+The scale (vertical movement) of the float is calibrated in appropriate flow units (Litre/min).

 Electromagnetic Flow Meter

 - The working principle of magnetic fomenters is based on Faraday’s law of electromagnetic induction (EMI).
 Magnetic flow meters is used to detect the flow of conductive fluids only.

 - The electromagnetic flowmeter has a coil housing, transmitter, and display unit at the top.
 The inner surface has coating or Linear (PTPE)

 - The electric field generated is a function of fluid velocity